connectrpc/connectrpc.com/docs/node/testing.md

 There are multiple ways for testing your Connect-Node services each with their own benefits.
 Below are some examples:

-### Testing against a running server
+<h3 id="service-running-server">Testing against a running server</h3>
-With this approach, you can run a full HTTP server over TCP, and use regular clients to call procedures, asserting that the result matches expectations.

-The big benefit is that you get a behavior that is closest to a real deployment.
-This approach works well with plain Node.js, Fastify, and Express.
-It let's you test other routes besides Connect routes that your server might implement, including middleware.
+This approach is basically the same concept [as described above](#client-running-server) for testing clients with a running server.
+All the same benefits apply.
+When testing Connect for Node.js servers, This approach works well with plain Node.js, Fastify, and Express.

 :::note
 We do not recommend using [`fastify.inject()`](https://fastify.dev/docs/v1.14.x/Documentation/Testing/#testing-with-http-injection)